giovanniboscu/continuous-section-field/docs/aes/nrel_case/README.md

 ## Purpose of this document

+## Purpose of this document

 This document describes a fully reproducible validation workflow for the transverse tip displacement and torsional tip rotation of a cantilever tower under combined loading.
+The tower is the NREL 5-MW reference wind turbine tower, modelled as a tapered thin-walled steel tube fixed at the base.
+The validation checks that two independent computation paths produce consistent results for both the undegraded tower and a tower with localized longitudinal stiffness degradation.

 The objective is to compare two modelling paths: